Easy Exercises for Hip Labral Tears Pain Relief

 They may also employ other techniques in situations of hip pain where the issue may not strictly be a hip labral tear.
 For example, they may use passive physical therapy techniques like electrical muscle stimulation, ice, heat, and traction.

-Not only can a physical therapist treat your condition, he or she may be able to help you avoid future injuries by training you in the proper form and appropriate use of warm up stretching and such.
+Not only can a physical therapist treat your condition, but he or she may also be able to help you avoid future injuries by training you in the proper form and appropriate use of warm-up stretching and such.

-Here at Better Health Anchorage office, we have developed a reputation for providing physical therapy that is trusted by thousands of patients and the surrounding areas.
+Here at Better Health Alaska, we have developed a reputation for providing physical therapy that is trusted by thousands of Anchorage patients and the surrounding areas.
 We deal with hip labral tears and a slew of other issues.